The Ultimate Guide to Compressed Air Resin Dryers for Plastics Processors

 Here’s what happens: Yesterday, your compressor was in good condition, delivering relatively dry air to the membrane.
 That ordinary membrane filtered out enough moisture to bring your hopper’s process air down to a low dew point.
 That heated, dry air passed through the resin bed and pulled moisture out effectively.
 Your pellets came out at 200 PPM, perfectly to spec.

-Today, running the exact same process settings, your parts are suddenly coming out at 600 PPM or 800 PPM…way above spec!
+Today, running the exact same process settings, your parts are suddenly coming out at 600 PPM or 800 PPM — way above spec.
 What changed?
 Your compressor drifted.
 Maybe it’s been a few months since the last service.
-Maybe ambient humidity in your plant rose a bit.
-Maybe your compressor doesn’t have a refrigeration circuit, making it even more vulnerable to fluctuations.
-Whatever the reason feeding your membrane now carries more moisture in it.
+Maybe ambient humidity in your plant rose.
+Whatever the reason, the air feeding your membrane now carries more moisture in it.

 And because ordinary membranes can only filter a limited amount of moisture, they can’t compensate for that higher incoming dew point.
-The process air going to your hopper ends up wetter too.
+The process air going to your hopper ends up wetter.
 The dew point in your hopper has risen without you knowing it.
-And now, unbeknownst to you, those pellets that looked perfectly dry on the surface are actually holding onto moisture inside.
+Those pellets that looked perfectly dry on the surface are actually holding onto moisture inside.

 You only discover it downstream when injection pressures start to shift, parts lose consistency, or rejects start piling up.
 By then, you’ve already made bad parts.